 Why is deep cleaning more expensive than a routine pump?

 Deep cleaning involves high-pressure jetting of tank walls and baffles to remove hardened deposits that vacuum pumping can't reach.
 It typically runs $500 to $1,000.
-Most homeowners on a regular pumping and bacterial-treatment schedule never need it.
+Regular pumping and routine maintenance can reduce the chance of needing it, but a licensed septic professional should decide what service is appropriate.

 What does a drain field repair cost?